-pick corn this week, she said, but no one get under way.
+Some guys are talking about trying to pick corn this week, she said, but no one In Jennings, she said, the elevator took in knows for sure when harvest will really get under way.

-After rains last week, the fields have been too wet and for the most part the corn moisture too high.
+After rains last week, the fields have moisture too high.